 The first oceans became known by scholars as primordial soup where the amassing of organic compounds created the basis for the first forms of life on the planet.
-The oceans mixed together organic molecules derived from asteroids that collided with earth and components created through abiotic synthesis.
-Scientists have proven that the components present in early Earth, such as adenine , could produce the building blocks of life abiotically.
+The oceans mixed together organic molecules derived from asteroids that collided with earth and components created through .
+Scientists have proven that the components present in early Earth, such as , could produce the building blocks of life abiotically.
 You can think of the early evolution of life as a chef adding spices and different ingredients into a boiling pot over the stovetop of Earth’s gradually cooling mantle.
 The recipe for life is a unique combination that has increased in complexity over time into the world we know today and will continue to change into unknown future forms.

 “You can think of the early evolution of life as a chef adding spices and different ingredients into a boiling pot over the stovetop of Earth’s gradually cooling mantle”

 The first organisms that evolved out of this soupy Earth were simple, unicellular life forms that could withstand the tough conditions on Earth.
-One of the first fossils was of stromatolites found in the Apex chert of Western Australia as carbonaceous filaments.
-Stromatolites are prokaryotic organisms that are believed to be the first form of life.
+One of the first fossils was of stromatolites found in the Apex chert of Western Australia as .
+Stromatolites are that are believed to be the first form of life.
 Since stromatolites are microscopic and share similar features with abiotic, non-living structures, the scientific community lacks a consensus on their specific time of emergence.
 However, scholars can agree that single-cell stromatolites are one of the first organisms and became widespread between 2.5-3.5 bya.

 Around 2.4 bya, life on Earth experienced a dramatic change as oxygen became abundant in the atmosphere and organisms either adapted to the new atmospheric balance, remained in regions deficient of oxygen, or went extinct.
-The abundance of photosynthetic organisms like cyanobacteria and purple bacteria caused oxygen levels to dramatically rise in the Great Oxidation Event.
+The abundance of like cyanobacteria and purple bacteria caused oxygen levels to dramatically rise in the Great Oxidation Event.

 Land Plants and the First Animals